 Researchers have found that in addition to its importance in forming and maintaining memories, the hippocampus is also pivotal in controlling emotions.

 Professor Ian Hickie, a co-author of the study and a renowned mental health campaigner, explains the hippocampus’ relationship to depression, “Your whole sense of self depends on continuously understanding who you are in the world – your state of memory is not about just knowing how to do Sudoku or remembering your password – it’s the whole concept we hold of ourselves”

 Professor Hickie further elaborates on the relationship between a shrinkage in the hippocampus and changes in behavior observed in animals from the past, “We’ve seen in a lot of other animal experiments that when you shrink the hippocampus, you don’t just change memory, you change all sorts of other behaviors associated with that – so shrinkage is associated with a loss of function.”

-Those who suffer from depression usually have low self esteem and lack confidence in managing their daily lives.
-It is common for those suffering from depression to also have a deflated ego, which simply refers to an individual’s sense of self.
-This could potentially affect how one forms memories, and how they view themselves in the past and thus project themselves in the future.
+Those who suffer from depression usually have low self-esteem and lack motivation in completing even day-to-day self-care activities like bathing, eating, combing one’s hair, or dressing.
+It is common for those suffering from depression to also have a deflated self-confidence, which simply refers to their negatively distorted self-image.

 What is depression?

 Depression is a mental health disorder (a type of mood disorder) characterized by persistently depressed or low mood or a complete loss of interest in activities causing significant impairment in daily activities.